abea3costa/Portfolio/README.md

 ## Key Findings
 - Revenue and total orders are at their peak in October with a second less significant peak in May.
 The lowest registered sales were in January and April.
+- The card is most evidently the most popular payment method.
 - The most popular orders are the Americano with Milk and the Latte, while the least popular are the espresso and cocoa.
 - The Latte generates the majority of the revenue, and while the Americano with milk is ordered slightly more frequently, its lower price results in less revenue compared to the Latte.